mozilla/chromeless/static-files/md/dev-guide/getting-started.md

 Thunderbird or the XULRunner SDK, then you may have to use `cfx`'s `--app` and/or `--binary` command-line options.
 Run `cfx --help` for more information on this.

+Once you're ready, move on to the next section: [Packaging].

+  [Packaging]: #guide/packaging